insooth/insooth.github.io/heterogeneous-swap.md

 //             ^            ^   ^
 ```

 While `std::swap` cannot be defined for two different types, and neither `vector` constructor takes `string` as an argument to steal its contents (cf. `move`), nor `string` constructor does that for `vector`, we have to look for another solution.
-This article is an attempt to use structural equivalence and stateful allocators as an enabler of heterogeneous swap.
+This article is an attempt to use structural equivalence and custom allocators as an enabler of heterogeneous swap.

 ## Equivalence